 Naturally it is difficult to create temporary crowns when you have no mold to follow.
 I had to carve them to line up with his other teeth and his bite while working under his badly swollen lip.
 The broken buccal plate bones were pressed into position but there was too much blood under the gums.
 Using direct pressure helps remove the excess blood and get the gums back to their natural shape.
 The key to success is to have blood flow to the bone, which can actually regenerate bone very much like doing a bone graft.
 The main difference is that we are using his natural bone.
 I did not open the wound surgically, which would increase the possibility of more infection.
 By aligning the bone fragments without “opening up the gums” I have found that healing is quicker and has a higher chance of success.
 I did this by feeling the bone under the gum and by moving the fragments into position much like a puzzle.
 Making temporary crowns without a model and moving bone fragments around without “opening” the wound is difficult enough but with big bloody swollen lips, it is very difficult.

 When you think of the possibility of any of the root canals failing.
 The bone alignment could fail and not heal.
 He could have gotten a big infection.
 Teeth that were knocked out of the sockets could fail.
-He might not like the porcelain crowns or maybe can’t speak as well as before the accident, are all possible complications that did not occur.
-His treatment so far has been a complete success and it happened years ago so at this point, I have a very happy patient.
+He might not like the porcelain crowns or maybe can’t speak as well as before.
+These were all possible complications that did not occur.

 I treated his mother over 30 years ago with root canals and crowns that are still a success today according to her son.
 I have not seen her in over 10 years.
 However, after seeing her sons bloody face she said to him, “there is only one dentist that I will let touch you”.